AbsolutelyLudicrous/cbus-2018/README.md

 ##### The karma score

 There is no dirth of trolls in our world and our app's rating system helps deal with these hapless souls.
-Say you showed up to your socialist baby-eating competition, only to find your time wasted because it was fake.
+Say you showed up to your socialist pickle-eating competition, only to find your time wasted because it was fake.
 You can simply go back into the calendar, pull up your already-happened events and report it for being a nonexistant event.
 The idiot user who created this fake event will have this factored into their karma score - so that in the